-In line with previous years, financial services firms have been a substantial buyer of consulting services.
-Banks and insurers are running a number of large-scale complex transformation programmes (see Internal Transformation) and as a result are turning to consultancies both to help define and deliver the change agenda.
-Consultants are also being deployed in the banking sector to work on the remediation work of the regulatory agenda, as various banking entities are wound down and permanent employees reallocated to different business areas.
+In line with previous years, Financial Services firms have been substantial buyers of consulting services.
+Banks and Insurers are running a number of large-scale complex transformation programmes (see Internal Transformation) and as a result are turning to consultancies to help both define and deliver the change agenda.
+Consultants are also being deployed in the Banking sector to work on the remediation work of the regulatory agenda, as various banking entities are wound down and permanent employees reallocated to different business areas.

 However, as firms in all sectors work with increasingly large amounts of sensitive data to better understand their customers’ needs, they will be increasingly wary of reputational damage caused by security breaches.
 From a hiring perspective, there was and will continue to be appetite across all grades, sectors and service lines, with a premium placed on those individuals with experience of operating in the industry.
 As all consultancies make additions to their practices to meet increased client demand, individuals who can hit the ground running and act as a credible point of client contact can expect to find themselves highly sought after.

-Internal consulting functions continued to grow in 2018 driven by a variety of factors.
-The financial services sector saw a high demand for internal transformation specialists as businesses in Ireland prepare to deliver new operating models in the face of a “no-deal” Brexit.
+Internal consulting functions continued to grow in 2019, driven by a variety of factors.
+The Financial Services sector saw a high demand for Internal Transformation specialists as businesses in Ireland prepare to deliver new operating models in the face of Brexit.
 This has led to increased demand for individuals capable of interpreting the regulatory framework as well as core Programme Management professionals, including Business Analysts and PMO resources.

 View the latest recruiting challenges for employers across Ireland and see the latest market rate salaries across Consulting & Advisory

 About the Author

 Director – Compliance, Risk & Financial Services

 email@example.com+353 1 661 0444